top of page

 Direct tuner access is always so convenient

-The GP-5 receives MIDI via its USB-C port, which can make it tricky for some MIDI controllers to communicate with it, but it's a piece of cake for the MC6 PRO (and any Morningstar PRO controller).
+The GP-5 receives MIDI via its USB-C port, which can make it tricky for some MIDI controllers to communicate with it.
+However, it's a piece of cake for the MC6 PRO (and any Morningstar PRO controller).

-All you need to establish MIDI communication between the GP-5 and MC6 PRO is:
+To establish MIDI communication between the GP-5 and MC6 PRO, you only need to:

 Connect a USB-C cable from the MC6 PRO's USB Host port to the GP-5 USB port.